 Note: Eventually, you’ll be able to buy the XPS 13 through all your typical retailers, but right now, only Dell’s own digital storefront sells them.

 The $1,000 base model: Core i3, 4GB of RAM, 256GB SSD

 My best advice?
 You should always start by considering the base model, and add on features from there.
 For the new XPS 13, that starts at $1,000.
 It comes with a 10th-gen Core i3 processor, 4GB of RAM, and a 256GB SSD.

-Think of it as a MacBook Air competitor.
+Think of it as an Apple MacBook Air competitor.
 Though it’s the same size as the more powerful models, it has just a dual-core processor and 4GB of RAM.
 That means it’ll be solid for basic web browsing, word processing, and video-watching.
 But it does have multitasking limits, and heavier applications like Photoshop or Premiere won’t perform well.

 You can make just two changes to the base configuration: An upgrade to Windows 10 Pro for $60, or an upgrade to the “Alpine White” color for $50.
 I love the look of the white interior, and the lighter silver used on the lid, but that will come down to your personal preference.

 Note: This configuration isn’t currently available right now in Dell’s web store.
 According to Dell, though, the configuration will return at some point in the future.
 We’ll update this story when it’s available again.